assembl/assembl/doc/configuration.rst

 2. run ``fab -c configs/myinstance.rc migrate_local_ini`` locally.
 (Or ``develop.rc`` appropriately.)

-This will create a remote ``random.ini`` file with information pulled from the remote ``local.ini`` file, and create a ``configs/myinstance.rc.NNNNNNN`` file (where NNNNNN is a timestamp), containing any value that diverges between your current remote ``local.ini`` file and the one that would be automatically generated using the specifications in ``configs/myinstance.rc``.
+This will create a remote ``random_file`` file with information pulled from the remote ``local.ini`` file, and create a ``configs/myinstance.rc.NNNNNNN`` file (where NNNNNN is a timestamp), containing any value that diverges between your current remote ``local.ini`` file and the one that would be automatically generated using the specifications in ``configs/myinstance.rc``.
 There will be warnings about multi-line values; they will be made single-line in the generated ``.rc`` file, but that is not always appropriate.
 In some cases, it is worth creating a new ``.ini`` file for those multi-line values, and add them in the stack in a local ``ini_files`` value in your ``.rc`` file.

 3. Some of the lines in the resulting ``.rc.NNNNNNN`` file will reflect historical artefacts in the construction of your ``local.ini`` file; exercice judgement, migrate key-value pairs to your ``myinstance.rc`` file and repeat the migration step until the contents of the migration-generated file are insignificant.